Assessment and Reporting to Parents/whānau

 Additional opportunities...

-Each term, each studio will have an open morning or afternoon - an opportunity for students to share their learning with their extended whānau.
+During the year, each studio will have an open morning or afternoon - an opportunity for students to share their learning with their extended whānau.
 Invitations will be sent out via your child and/or through Hero, so that you can come in and see what your child has been learning and has achieved.

 Studio updates about learning activities and trips, etc. are shared via Hero.

 Studios will also have opportunities to present an assembly to showcase their learning.
-This will be starting in Term 2.
+This will be starting in Term 1.

-Parents are welcome to email the studio teachers to arrange a time to meet with the teachers if they have specific areas they would like to discuss about their child's learning journey.
 Studios are open from 8:15am each morning, so parents can pop in during this time to arrange a time with the whānau teacher.
 This is a great time for students to share their learning with their family/whānau.